What Is an Infantile Hemangioma?

 How Are Infantile Hemangiomas Diagnosed?

-An infantile hemangioma of the skin is usually recognized by how it looks and when it appears.
-Tests such as MRI or ultrasound scans can be done to see how far the hemangioma goes under the skin and whether it affects any internal organs.
+Doctors usually recognize an infantile hemangioma of the skin based on how it looks and when it appears.
+Tests typically aren't needed.
+If doctors need to see how far a hemangioma goes under the skin or if it affects any internal organs, they will do an MRI or ultrasound.

 How Are Infantile Hemangiomas Treated?